-Loaded with apples and a buttery, crunchy praline topping this overnight baked cinnamon-flavored oatmeal is a delicious winter breakfast or brunch dish!
-CAN BE MADE AHEAD and simply bake the next day!
+Loaded with apples and a buttery, crunchy praline topping this overnight baked apple oatmeal is a delicious winter breakfast or brunch dish!

 Recipe inspired by – Overnight Crunchy Top Apple Cinnamon Baked Oatmeal